If my actions in this life are good and moral, will I then be reborn next time in better circumstances, as some Eastern schools of thought teach?

-But if one also looks at Scenario 2 (below), one must adjust one’s theory, and reject action as a causal parameter.
+But if one also looks at Scenario 2 (above), one must adjust one’s theory, and reject action as a causal parameter.
 For in Scenario 2, their respective result is different.
 So it disqualifies action as a (necessary and sufficient) causal parameter not only in Scenario 2, but also in Scenario 1.
 And it indicates that the real factor of influence is the emotional mood of each of the two agents.

 The Emotion Ladder